-This course is the first of a two course sequence that introduces students to foundational topics in outdoor education.
+This course is the first of a two-course sequence that introduces students to foundational topics in outdoor education.
 Topics include key terms, core competencies of professional outdoor educators and leaders, historical trends, facilitation and processing skills, challenge course leadership, environmental stewardship, teaching strategies, career options and participation in and development of integrated outdoor experiences.
 A variety of teaching methods including discussion, field experiences, movies, books, and articles will be used.
 Students begin development of a portfolio that will continue to develop throughout the program of study.
-Fee will be exposed to guest speakers representing various career options.
-A variety of teaching methods including discussion, field experiences, movies, books, and articles will be used.
-Students continue development of a portfolio that illustrates the courses, internships, minors, and certifications they plan to obtain during their program of study.
 Fee